joaow0/Shoop/README.md

 #English

-Okay, I'll translate the README.md into English, keeping the engaging and interactive style, and emphasizing that it's a first version that will be continuously improved with AI.

-Here's the English version for your GitHub and LinkedIn:
 🛍️ My Simple Clothing and Accessories Store

 Welcome to the repository for my Simple Clothing and Accessories Store!
 This is the first version of an e-commerce project I developed with a focus on demonstrating the essential functionalities of an online sales platform.